Wondering what job will be in demand in the next 10 years?

 A bachelor’s degree should be enough to become a financial advisor.

 However, a master’s degree and certification can boost your salary significantly.

-If you pursue this career, just remember one thing… don’t f*ck anyone over for money like Big Banks and Wall Street crooks.
+If you pursue this career, don’t become evil like Big Banks and Wall Street crooks.

 Median Salary: $90,640

 Projected Job Growth: 15% (40,000+)

 PAs are healthcare providers that work with a medical team of nurses and doctors to help treat patients.